devyanshyadav/dev-components/README.md

 4. **TypeScript Love**: Full TypeScript support for rock-solid development.

-5. **NextJS Ready**: Seamless integration with NextJS for modern web apps.
+5. **React or NextJS Ready**: Seamless integration with ReactJS as well as NextJS for modern web apps.

 ## How to Use